ColleagueRiley/OpenGL-Context-Creation/README.md

 ## Introduction
 In my experience working on RGFW, one of the most annoying parts of working with low-level APIs is creating an OpenGL context.
 This is not because it's hard, but because there are many not-so-obvious steps that you must do correctly to create your OpenGL context.
-This tutorial explains how to create an OpenGL context for Windows, MacOS, and Linux so that way others don't have to struggle with figuring it out.
+This tutorial explains how to create an OpenGL context for Windows, MacOS and Linux so that way others don't have to struggle with figuring it out.

 NOTE: MacOS code will be written with a Cocoa C Wrapper in mind (see the RGFW.h or Silicon.h)